-Solutions from previous exams and feedback: The department will make available solutions for each exam that will be stored in the main office.
-The purpose of making these solutions is available is provide students with feedback on the exams that they have taken, and as a source of sample problems to prepare for upcoming exams.
-In addition to these solutions, students will have access to their ungraded problems.
+Solutions from previous exams and feedback: The department will make available solutions for the past five years of exams.
+These will be stored in the main office.
+The purpose of making these solutions is available is provide students with feedback on the exams that they have taken and as a source of sample problems to prepare for upcoming exams.